pjvds/seqcask/README.md

 * only support `put` and `get`, no `update` or `delete`
 * does not support `buckets`

-Of course Seqcask has the same strengths
+Of course Seqcask shares the same *strengths* as bitcask:

 * single seek to retrieve any value!
 * predictable performance